alexsheets/AleStock/README.md

 --> Database linked to free database service Supabase.
 Project contains full setup of Supabase connection in an ASP.NET project which proved difficult to find online.

 --> Simfin API written in Python and fully tested.
-Deployed using PythonNET which can run Python code within .NET projects
+Deployed using PythonNET which can run Python code within .NET projects.
+Requests use urllib package.

 --> Chat built using C# SignalR package